-- Nucleic acid amplification tests (NAAT) for Chlamydia (CT) and Gonorrhea (GC) - See the Gonorrhoea protocol for further tests (e.g. SpeeDx) done on these samples by the lab and how to interpret them - Gonorrhoea Culture - Syphilis and HIV serology (in a 9mL EDTA purple top bottle) - Direct microscopy or urethral or vaginal swabs
+- Nucleic acid amplification tests (NAAT) for Chlamydia (CT) and Gonorrhea (GC) See the Gonorrhoea protocol for further tests (e.g. SpeeDx) done on these samples by the lab and how to interpret them. - Gonorrhoea Culture. - Syphilis and HIV serology (in a 9mL EDTA purple top bottle). - Direct microscopy of urethral or vaginal swabs.